weiweihuanghuang/Work-Sans/README.md

 'Work Sans' (former working title 'Alice')
 ===

-A SIL Open Font project titled 'Work Sans' (former working title 'Alice') for Latin and Telugu.
+A SIL Open Font project titled 'Work Sans' (former working title 'Alice') for Latin.

 Work Sans is a superfamily based loosely on early Grotesques — i.e. [Stephenson Blake](https://www.flickr.com/photos/stewf/14444337254/), [Miller & Richard](https://archive.org/stream/printingtypespec00millrich#page/226/mode/2up/) and [Bauerschen Giesserei](https://archive.org/stream/hauptprobeingedr00baue#page/109/mode/1up).
 There will be 9 weights across 5 widths.
 The core of the fonts are optimised for on-screen medium-sized text usage (14px-48px) – but still very usable in print.
 The fonts closer to the extreme widths and weights are designed more for display use.
 Overall, features are simplified and optimised for screen resolutions – for example, diacritic marks are larger than how they would be in print.